cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/download-warp.md

   </tbody>
 </table>

 Chromebooks are supported by our Android app.
 All Chromebooks made after 2019 should fully support our Android app.
-If you have a Chromebook made before 2019, please [see this list](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-android-apps) to verify your device is supported.
+If you have a Chromebook made before 2019, please [refer to this list](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-android-apps) to verify that your device is supported.